 As we look to support subscription-based licensing and adding cloud solutions, we can track how the user leverages the desktop application in collaboration with cloud-based workloads.
-By combining usage data with data on misuse by geography, we can begin to customize policies that make sense by region.
+By combining usage intelligence with data on misuse by geography, we can begin to customize policies that make sense by region.

-And as the IoT increases expectations for data access and customers demand more value-added services from their ISVs, more mature purveyors of usage analytics are experimenting with providing usage data to customers.
+And as the IoT increases expectations for data access and customers demand more value-added services from their ISVs, more mature purveyors of product usage analytics are experimenting with providing usage data to customers.
 Innovative vendors integrate this data with their account management portals, giving their users access to data on key usage metrics in the same space they find billing and administrative information.
 Leveraging this structure to roll out metered usage-based licensing is the next step.